liamq82/west_clare_yoga/README.md

 west_clare_yoga
 ===============

-Website for West Clare Yoga and Pilates
+This is a website that I am working on with a colleague for his wifes Yoga company.

+Step 1 is to build the HTML and CSS with javascript functionality using jQuery.